Yhozen/nestjs-role-protected/README.md

 export const roles = new RolesBuilder(rolesPermissions)
 ```

-then add the roles to the app module
+then add those roles to the app module

 ```typescript
 import { Module } from '@nestjs/common'